 SBI’s Mega e-Auction of Properties

-SBI’s Mega e-Auction (online bidding of properties) is back again.
-The last date to participate in this mega auction is 26th Feb, 2020.
+SBI’s Mega e-Auction (online bidding of properties) is back again with more than 1000 properties for e-auction.
+The last date to participate in this mega auction is 30th Sep, 2020.
 The properties which are auctioned in this online event are mortgaged properties.

 I believe that for those willing to do some groundwork, buying a resale property in an online auction like this can be quite profitable.
 Most of the properties listed in the auction are generally available at lower than the market prices.
 Of-course, the final price is dependent on the winning bid amount.
 Also the entire electronic auction process is more transparent and quicker.